leschwe1/hpc_esc_401_solutions/exercise_session_06/task1.md

 **ring_2.c: Why are these methods better solutions than synchronous communication for our ring problem?**
 First of all we can see the code is much shorter and less complex.
 In addition to this, we do not need even/odd ordering anymore, with the now used methods, all processes can send and receive at the same time, but without ending in a deadlock.
 So in short it is solved more elegant

+**ring_3.c: Describe what advantage the new communicator provides.**
+The big advantage we can find in upscaling.
+With the cartesian system implemented, it's much easier to exted to higher dimensions. neighbours are calculated automatically and the peridic BC as well.